Amicabl/cse15l-lab-reports/lab1/lab1report.md

 **Working directory:** /home

-**Reason:** Cat with a path to a file as an argument will print out the contents of the given file.
+**Reason:** `cat` with a path to a file as an argument will print out the contents of the given file.

 **Error?** Not an error